eonarheim/eonarheim.github.io/docs/sound.md

 <pre>new(path : string, volume? : number)</pre>
 --------------

-The Sound constructor takes a path to an audio file, and optionally a value between 0-1.
+The Sound constructor takes a path to an audio file, and optionally a volume between 0-1.
 If no volume is specified the default volume is 1.

 ## Methods